europaphp/skeleton/lib/Europa/Controller/readme.md

 Custom Controllers
 ------------------

-Generally using the interface and building a controller from scratch is not necessary and if not using a `RestController`, you would use `ControllerAbstract` to create your own type of controller.
+Generally using `ControllerInterface` and building a controller from scratch is not necessary and if not using a `RestController`, you would use `ControllerAbstract` to create your own type of controller.

 For example, you can create multi-action controllers like in some other frameworks: